Thursday, October 9, 2014

 Wednesday, April 23, 2014

-*This is the project I have been working on all winter has kept me from Moonbeams and Eco-Dreams.
+*This law is the project I have been working on all winter has kept me from Moonbeams and Eco-Dreams.
 The week this passed we were asked to write a vignette in my writing workshop.
-I was still processing my emotions from the day and this came out as part two of what will eventually be a three part vignette.
+I was still processing my emotions from the day and this came out.

 Path Cleared for Final Passage of Kentucky Cannabis Oil Bill - Wave 3 News